 If you’ve decided to sell your wedding dress, chances are it is already cleaned and prepared and ready to go.
-If not, then your first job is to head down with it to your local dry cleaners.
+If not, then your first job is to take it down to your local dry cleaners.
 As well as cleaning and pressing your gown, they can also arrange for it to be packaged up ready to send to the buyer.
 One service we can recommend is My Dressbox.

 Once this is done, then it’s time to decide where you will sell it: a physical store or online.
 We’ll talk about both options, plus list some potential places to sell your wedding dress through.

 In NZ, you have the choice to sell your wedding dress online, through sites such as Trade Me, or through a physical method, such as in a bridal store.
 Both have their pros and cons, so let’s take a look at each individually.